 - Resort to recoding which could be both expensive and difficult

 Unrealistic goals and expectations are also detrimental to an ERP project.
 The expectation, just like other elements mentioned in this article, needs to be realistic and regularly monitored and adjusted.

 To avoid over-expecting, you can set smaller goals instead of one big one for the entirety of the project.
 As these small goals are reached, it will be easier for the project team and those involved to see results and what needs to be altered.

 A successful ERP project goes through a series of preparation as well as obstructions stemming from both technical defects and people issues.

 To solve your people issues, build a strong team by selecting the right members, and ensure that you have the approval from top-level management beforehand.

-Furthermore, keep your organisation’s culture in mind, design a change management plan to minimise the impact of the new system whilst educate your employees it is a much-needed action for the growth of your organisation.
+Furthermore, keep your organisation’s culture in mind, and design a change management plan to minimise the impact of the new system whilst educating your employees it is a much-needed action for the growth of your organisation.

 For technical issues, setting clear criteria when choosing your ERP product, conducting a gap analysis and frequently re-evaluating expectations are crucial to your project.